counterfactual/monorepo/packages/specs/source/protocols/uninstall-virtual-app.md

 ### uninstallLeft

-A commitment to cancel the `leftETHVirtualAppAgreement` commitment produced by `install-virtual-app` and simultaneously update the free balance in the `initiating`-`intermediary` free balance.
+A commitment to cancel the `leftETHVirtualAppAgreement` commitment produced by `install-virtual-app` and simultaneously update the free balance in the `initiator`-`intermediary` free balance.

 ### uninstallRight